This is a very good read about unhealthy lifestyle habits and certainly something to ponder in in the coming months

 Here are a few habits I’m happy to leave in a pre-COVID world and, from talking to friends and family and watching what you, our CL readers, are taking interest in, I don’t think I’m the only one.

-8 habits I won’t bring back after lockdown
+8 unhealthy lifestyle habits I won’t bring back after lockdown

 Not being grateful enough for health and healthcare